jsenv/core/docs/config/react.md

 </script>
 ```

-If you use react-redux you must add the following to your importmap
+If you use a package depending on react (like react-redux) you must add the following to your importmap

 ```diff
 {